MainframeOS/erebos/docs/api-bzz.md

 **Returns** `Promise<string>`

-## Raw feed functionality
+## Raw feeds methods

-Raw feeds can be used to skip Swarm's builtin feed lookup mechanism and use the underlying resource interface directly.
+Raw feeds can be used to skip Swarm's built-in feed lookup mechanism and use the underlying resource interface directly.
 Internally Swarm uses a separate address space for `bzz-feed`s and they can be addressed with `FeedParams`.
 When uploading content, a node calculates the hash from the `FeedParams` and stores the content so that it can be acccessed with that hash.

 As with the normal feed API we can only store one chunk worth of data (4KB) in a feed chunk, so the best practice is to store a content hash in the feed chunk.
 Sometimes it can be useful to work directly with the content hashes and sometimes we just need the content.
 Hence we have two versions of each function when downloading or uploading the data.